-The PsyD program is honored to host Cynthia A. Gómez, PhD for this year's Distinguished Lecture in Clinical Psychology, “Clinical Psychologists as Change Agents: When Freud meets Freire.”
+The PsyD program was honored to host Cynthia A. Gómez, PhD for this year's Distinguished Lecture in Clinical Psychology, “Clinical Psychologists as Change Agents: When Freud meets Freire” in September of 2014.

 The days of addressing psychological challenges primarily through catharsis or cognitive restructuring are behind us.
 Clinical psychologists have new opportunities to merge deficit models and asset-based perspectives to impact positive individual and social change particularly among the most disenfranchised.
 Using disparities in health as a platform, Dr. Gómez will offer examples from her own journey as a clinical psychologist, behavioral scientist, and policy advisor.